BITEWKRER/DBNet/README.md

-# DBANet
+DBANet for lung nodule segmentation, and the model will be updated soon.
- DBANet for lung nodule segmentation
+The experiment is based on https://github.com/BITEWKRER/Lung-Nodule-Segmentation-Framework